x211321/VGC-Analyze/README.md

 # Future development
 VGC_Analyze is a hobby project, mostly as a way for us to get to know the Python programming language.
-Once the basic functionality is implemented the project probably won't be maintenaned a whole lot.
+Once the basic functionality is implemented the project probably won't be maintained a whole lot.